 Jonah’s primary research areas have been child abuse, social science of the Internet, childhood and youth studies, group therapeutic processes, policy and the justice system, and research methodology and ethics.
 He is also interested in applied anthropology, and connections between policy, practice, and academia.
 Before coming to Oxford, Jonah worked at a child abuse prevention and treatment agency in Canada where he conducted research about responding to victims of online sexual exploitation.
 This work has been disseminated by the Attorney General’s Office of Ontario, and cited in government recommendations, reports, and bills.
 Jonah is currently involved in teaching and research at Oxford, as well as research on projects based in the Young Lives Research Lab at the University of Prince Edward Island and the School of Child & Youth Care at Ryerson University.
 This has Jonah studying multiple topics, including: the impact of digital media on young people’s lives; professional collaboration and knowledge sharing when working with child abuse media and sexual abuse; and, continued work on Internet offending.
 Much of this research is interdisciplinary, and with colleagues across different countries, institutions, and professional contexts.

-Rimer, J. R. 'You Make it Not Real': Internet Sexual Offenders’ Online and Offline Constructions of Children and Childhood.
-Manuscript in preparation.
+Rimer, J. R. 'In the Street They’re Real, in a Picture They’re Not': Internet Sexual Offenders’ Online and Offline Constructions of Children and Childhood.
+Manuscript under review.

 Rimer, J. R. (2017).
 Internet Sexual Offending from an Anthropological Perspective: Analysing Offender Perceptions of Online Spaces.
 Journal of Sexual Aggression, 23(1), 33-45.